-Remember that your loved one will need to bring an ID that confirms their date of birth, legal name, and signature information to process their application.
+Remember that your loved one must bring an ID confirming their date of birth, legal name, and signature information to process their application.
 Once processed, the agent will provide you with a timeframe for receiving your physical licence, usually in the mail.

 Older persons in Ontario are still free to maintain their driving privileges if they follow these steps and demonstrate their ability to drive safely and responsibly on the road past their 80th birthday.
 Seasons Retirement supports the independence of all our residents and encourages them to prepare for this important milestone to maintain their ability to travel and visit destinations as they please.